opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ### Basic authentication settings

-These are settings to customize the basic username and password sign-in button.
+The settings below are used to customize the basic username and password sign-in button.

 Setting | Description | Default value
 :--- | :--- |:--- |:--- |